ownia/RK3399-manifest/README.md

-# ARMSR Manifest for RK3399 EVB Target Setup
+# Repo Manifest for Systemready IR compliant rk3399 firmware

-The information provided here provides the configuration and build setup for ARM System Ready compliance verification on Rockchip RK3399
+The information provided here provides the configuration and build setup for ARM SystemReady compliant firmware for some Rockchip RK3399 based platforms.

 There are three Evaluation Platforms being used as platform for the verification